 - The conclusion merely ties up the loose ends and does not convey any new idea.

-A few principles relating to storytelling:
+A few principles related to storytelling:

-- Children prefer stories with dialogue.
+- Children prefer stories with dialogues.

 - Some stories are better read than told.
 Choose only such stories that lend themselves well for narration.